MicrosoftDocs/security/security-docs/zero-trust/azure-protect-resources-cyberattacks.md

 Because these services are stateless, there's no operating data to protect.
 The best option for protecting these services is to have [infrastructure as code (IaC) deployment](/devops/deliver/what-is-infrastructure-as-code) templates such as [Bicep](/azure/azure-resource-manager/bicep/), that can restore the state of these services after a destructive attack.
 You can also use scripts for deployments, but IaC deployments work better to restore functionality in an existing environment where only a few services are impacted.

 As long as a resource configured the same way can be deployed, services can continue to operate.
-Rather than try to backup and maintain copies of these resources, you can use the programmatic deployment to recover from an attack.
+Rather than try to back up and maintain copies of these resources, you can use the programmatic deployment to recover from an attack.

 For more information about using IaC, see [Recommendations for using infrastructure as code](/azure/well-architected/operational-excellence/infrastructure-as-code-design).